 Just in case you were curious, people love their meat because of how lean it is.
 It is a red meat source as well.
 Yaks also bring a lot of money for their skin.
 People make nice robes out of them.

-But one of the greatest things about raising a yak is that they are quieter than a dairy cow.
+However, one of the greatest things about raising a yak is that they are quieter than a dairy cow.
 Instead of mooing, they simply grunt.

-So if you have the space to raise a herd of yaks, then you might want to consider it.
+If you have the space to raise a herd of yaks, then you might want to consider it.
 Some people actually claim that they are the substitute Bovine.

-But after I tried it, I still think it was the tastiest burger I had ever eaten.
+However, after I tried it, I still think it was the tastiest burger I had ever eaten.

 Also, water buffalo are great beyond just meat and dairy.
-They are slow moving animals, but they are also very sturdy which makes them great for riding and using around the homestead.
+They are slow-moving animals, but they are also very sturdy which makes them great for riding and using around the homestead.

-So if you have the land and just don’t want to invest in cattle, then you might want to give buffalo a thought.
+If you have the land and just don’t want to invest in cattle, then you might want to give buffalo a thought.

-If you ask me, donkeys are some truly amazing creatures.
+If you ask me, donkeys are truly amazing creatures.
 They are wonderful livestock protectors and very functional animals around a homestead.

 Well, if you’d like dairy and only have a donkey then you might want to consider giving it a try.
 The truly interesting thing about donkey’s milk is that it is easier to digest than other types of milk.